glk1001/glk1001.github.io/README.md

 ### <u>Unofficial Spotify for Kodi Add-on</u>

 This is the original Unofficial Spotify for Kodi Add-on developed by Marcelveldt and enhanced to work for Kodi Nexus by Ldsz, Elkropac, FernetMenta, and Glk1001.
-Version 1.3.5 has had a lot of code cleaning and now uses 'bottle' combined with 'spotty' to do audio streaming.
-It's been tested on Ubuntu 22.04 and Windows 10.
-Not on Mac or Arm.
+Version 1.3.5+ has had a lot of code cleaning and now uses 'bottle' combined with 'spotty' to do audio streaming.
+It's been tested on Ubuntu 22.04, Windows 10, and some Arm devices.
+Not on Mac.

 Source code at: https://github.com/glk1001/plugin.audio.spotify